-4 Credits (O Lecture, O Lab, 4 Externship) Projected externship hours 280 minimum 8 wks
+4 Credits (0 Lecture 0 Lab 4 Externship)

+Projected externship hours 280 minimum 8 wks.

 In this course, the student works on the job site / shop of a sponsoring construction company.
 This hands-on training, under the direction and supervision of an experienced supervisor, reinforces the subjects learned in the first semester BCT core curriculum and previous Field Experience.
-Prerequisites: Department chairperson approval and a minimum 2.0 GPA in BCT 186 Field Experience II, Construction company or independent contractor sponsor and valid driver's license required.
+Prerequisites: department chair approval and a minimum 2.0 GPA in BCT 186, company or independent contractor sponsor and valid driver's license required.